 Calories don’t cancel out after a certain limit, they all add up and you’re unlikely to stop at this point.
 We all have slip-ups and bad days, but we need to keep the damage contained.

 Balance It Out

-When you’re cutting down, it’s also worth remembering that evolution has geared us towards surviving famine.
+When you’re cutting down, it’s also worth remembering that evolution has geared us towards surviving famine and food shortages.
 To tackle this, you could try adding a few treats after a couple of weeks like the bag of crisps with your sandwich you initially cut out.
 This way, you can then cut it again later to kick the body back into losing weight.